prometheus-operator/prometheus-operator/Documentation/user-guides/exposing-prometheus-and-alertmanager.md

     alertmanager: main
 ```

-And the Alertmanager web UI will be available at `http://<node-ip>:30903/`.
+The Alertmanager web UI will be available at `http://<node-ip>:30903/`.

 ## Kubernetes API

-The Kubernetes API has a feature of forwarding requests from the API to a cluster internal `Service`.
+The Kubernetes API has a feature of forwarding requests from the API to a cluster internal Service.
 The general URL scheme to access these is:

 ```
 http(s)://master-host/api/v1/proxy/namespaces/<namespace>/services/<service-name>:<port-name-or-number>/
 ```

-> Note for ease of use, you can use `kubectl proxy`, it proxies requests from a local address to the Kubernetes API server and handles authentication for you.
+> For ease of use, use `kubectl proxy`.
+It proxies requests from a local address to the Kubernetes API server and handles authentication.

-To be able to do so, create a `Service` of type `ClusterIP`:
+To be able to do so, create a Service of type `ClusterIP`:

 ```yaml
 apiVersion: v1